emmett-framework/emmett/docs/dal/operations.md

 <Row {'id': 1, 'location': 'Hill Valley' ...}>
 ```

-where the main difference is that you've made a *SELECT* sql operation and then an *UPDATE* one, while in the other example you did just the second one.
+where the main difference is that you made a *SELECT* sql operation and then an *UPDATE* one, while in the other example you did just the second one.
 Also, the `update_record` return the `Row` object updated to reflect the changed database record, instead of an integer.

 > **Note:** `Row.update_record` should not be confused with `Row.update`, that will change the `Row` object but not the database record.